Gravitational lensing observables in stationary and axisymmetric solutions in general relativity: Discussion and conclusions

-To compute the effects explicitly, we selected a specific solution of the Grad-Shafranov equation (\ref{eq:GS1}), because the spacetime metric is not uniquely fixed by the density and velocity profiles of the sources.
-In particular, the expression of $\psi$ (\ref{eq:psidef1}) used in the examples considered corresponds to a dipole term present in the weak-field expansion of the Kerr's solution.
-However, the asymmetry observed in image formation does not depend on the particular form of $\psi$, as it stems from the inherently vectorial nature of the frame-dragging effects.
-One might ask where the solutions of the Grad-Shafranov equation originate.
+To compute the effects explicitly, we selected a specific solution of the Grad-Shafranov equation (\ref{eq:GS1}), because the spacetime metric is not uniquely fixed by the density and velocity profiles of the sources. {As previously discussed, the expression for $\psi$ in Eq. (\ref{eq:psidef1}), which is subsequently employed in the illustrative examples, corresponds to the dipole contribution arising in the weak-field expansion of the Kerr solution.
+We note that, although making quantitative predictions about the magnitude of this kind of effects requires selecting a specific solution of the Grad–Shafranov equation, the asymmetry observed in image formation is independent of the particular form of $\psi$, as it stems from the inherently vectorial nature of the frame-dragging effects.
+On the other hand, as discussed above, the presence of these effects can be inferred indirectly as an effective additional matter, requiring a shift in perspective from a particle-based interpretation to one framed in terms of rotational energy. } One might ask where the solutions of the Grad-Shafranov equation originate.
 The idea is that they are tied to the system’s symmetry and its temporal evolution.
 Although we are considering a stationary system by definition, this stationarity is only approximate, justified because the observation time is short compared to the system’s age.
 Therefore, it is plausible that these solutions reflect the system's history.
 As a simple illustration, consider the line element $\displaystyle ds^{2}=-\left(1-{\Omega^{2}r^{2}}{} \right)dt^{2}+2{\Omega r^{2}}{}dtd\varphi +dr^{2}+r^{2}d\varphi^{2}+dz^{2} $, which describes a frame rotating with angular velocity $\Omega$ in Minkowski spacetime \cite{Rizzi:2002sk}.
 If, however, we imagine starting from a rest frame and accelerating it into rotation, then $\Omega=\alpha \tau$ would depend on the constant angular acceleration $\alpha$ and the duration $\tau$ over which it is applied.
 In this sense, the function $\psi$ can be thought of as a remnant of the system’s dynamical past.

 In conclusion, the effects discussed here are not entirely new; rather, the novelty lies in the idea that, if such relativistic rotating dust systems exist, their presence could be revealed through these effects, which are not negligible.
 In other words, we propose that observed asymmetries in gravitational lensing phenomena may originate from the existence of these systems.
 Conversely, if the presence of such dust configurations is confirmed, their influence on dark matter tracers, such as rotation curves and gravitational lensing, should be properly accounted for.